 In addition, section 399.03(5), Florida Statutes, states:

 All new conveyance installations must be performed by a registered elevator company.
 Before any vertical conveyance is used, except those in a private residence, it must be inspected by a certified elevator inspector not employed, associated, or having a conflict of interest with the elevator construction permitholder or elevator owner and certified as meeting the safety provisions of the Florida Building Code, including the performance of all required safety tests.

 The downloadable files below represent extracts of all elevator inspections performed statewide.
 These files are in Microsoft Excel format.
-To download software to read these documents, go to Excel Viewer 2003.

 - Current Fiscal Year

 - FY 2016-17

 - FY 2011-12